 James authored a book on political violence, Frontiers and Ghettos: State Violence in Serbia and Israel, with the University of California Press, and co-authored a volume on cross-national attitudes towards human rights with Oxford University Press, Taking Root: Public Opinion and Human Rights in the Global South.

-He has also published major reports for Human Rights Watch.
+He also published major reports for Human Rights Watch.

 This site, jamesron.org, features his blog on research, data, and international issues.
 Please visit www.jamesron.net for his blog on personal themes.